 In accordance with guidance from the National Institute of Health and Clinical Excellence,29 a SmokeFree Sports logo and clear campaign messages were constructed in partnership with a leading marketing company and subsequently tested through two focus groups with CYP.
 The campaign was launched in February 2011.

 Five youth clubs were used as settings to deliver sports coaching sessions for 12 weeks.
-Activities were delivered in two six-week blocks (dance and dodgeball / boxing and dodgeball) during school term time (typically between 4.30pm and 8pm).
+Activities were delivered in two six-week blocks (dance and dodgeball / boxing with grappling dummy and dodgeball) during school term time (typically between 4.30pm and 8pm).
 Five professional community coaches were recruited to deliver boxing and dance.
 Ten undergraduate student volunteers were trained to deliver dodgeball (UK Dodgeball Association, the Lead Coach Award).
 At the end of the 12 week programme a set of six dodgeballs were given to each youth club to sustain the delivery of the activity.

 All recruited coaches were required to attend a free educational course on giving brief interventions around smoking delivered by Roy Castle FagEnds, a local charity organisation and community-based stop smoking service.
 The training comprised of a 3-hour workshop that aimed at preparing coaches to deliver messages on the impact of smoking on health and sport performance.30 The coaches also received a coaching package that included a coaching manual and a set of smoke free pledges.
 Both elements were adapted from a successful tobacco-control programme31 from the US state of Maine called Tobacco Free Athletes.
 The coaches were asked to distribute the smoke free pledges among the youth club members and to ask young people to sign them.